le-egar/studio/README.md

 ## acknowledgments

+* this was inspired by the work done in the [historic tale construction kit](https://htck.github.io/bayeux/#!/)
-whoever made the js libraries i used has contributed more to this project than i have
+* whoever made the js libraries i used has contributed more to this project than i have